padiketeku/EarthObservation101-Practicals/Activity-11- Classification Accuracy Assessment.md

 ```

 What is the extent of cleared land?
-It was 1563km<sup>2, which might be different to your observation.
+It was 1563km<sup>2, <br> which might be different to your observation.

 ## DIY